axonn-ai/axonn/README.md

-# ISC 23 - Tutorial on Distributed Training of Neural Networks
+# ISC 23 - Tutorial on Distributed Training of Deep Neural Networks

 [![Join slack](https://img.shields.io/badge/slack-axonn--users-blue)](https://join.slack.com/t/axonn-users/shared_invite/zt-1vw4fm25c-XAH9n9d_3hg5TuHMw_7Ggw)

-Code material for the tutorial can be found in this repository.
+All the code for the hands-on exercies can be found in this repository.

-**Contents**
+**Table of Contents**

 * [Setup](#setup)
 * [Basics of Model Training](#basics-of-model-training)
 * [Data Parallelism](#data-parallelism)